drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 *[agonist]: A chemical substance capable of activating a given receptor.
 *[agonists]: A chemical substance capable of activating a given receptor.

-Novel molecules were designed along this line and very potent Substance P antagonists were discovered.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/successful-discovery-sp-antagonists-edfdfa57'><i class='fa fa-play' aria-hidden='true'></i></button>Novel molecules were designed along this line and very potent Substance P antagonists were discovered.
 CGP47899 is an example of a successfully designed antagonist that mimics the Phe-Phe portion of the substance P substrate.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[antagonists]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.